Eurekainc/reactWebApp-Example/README.md

 4. ReactJS as the UI library at the front end for a very simple commenting system.

 ### TODO:
-1. Use Redux - a library which will enable to use the UI development paradigm supported by Facebook.
+1. Use Redux - a library which will enable to use the UI development paradigm recommended by Facebook.

 ### Running the application: